 Light Therapy

-Researchers believe that using light therapy for 15-30 minutes a day will cause a chemical change in the brain that lifts your mood.
+Researchers believe using light therapy for 15-30 minutes daily will cause a chemical change in the brain that lifts your mood.
 Whether you decide to use natural or artificial light, make sure to wear SPF.

 Work on Hair and Skincare Regimen

 Another self-care idea that has helped me this year is working on my daytime and nighttime skincare routines.
-There’s something about clear, glowing skin that instantly makes me feel good and it is even better when someone else notices.
+There’s something about clear, glowing skin that instantly makes me feel good and even better when someone notices.

-In addition to taking care of my skin, I switch up my hair care regimen.
+In addition to taking care of my skin, I switched up my hair care regimen.
 I like including more hair butter and heavier oils to alleviate dry and brittle hair.

-If you’re a lazy natural, wearing protective styling is great since they keep your ends protected from brushing against your clothing and give you a break from doing your hair.
+If you’re a lazy natural, wearing protective styling is great since it protects your ends from brushing against your clothing and gives you a break from doing your hair.

 Create

-Creating has been an instant mood booster for me not only in the cooler months but during this whole time being at home.
+Creating has been an instant mood booster for me in the cold months and during this whole time being at home.

-In addition to publishing weekly blog posts, I’ve been taking daily photos during my free time for school and my own personal use which in turn boosts my mood.
+In addition to publishing weekly blog posts, I’ve been taking daily photos during my free time for school and my own personal use, boosting my mood.

 Stay Connected with Friends & Family

-Regular texts, calls, and video messages on a daily and weekly basis with friends and family are some of my favorite forms of self-care.
+Regular texts, calls, and video messages daily and weekly with friends and family are some of my favorite forms of self-care.

 Exercise Regularly

-20-30 minutes of exercise help boost serotonin, dopamine, oxytocin, and endorphins levels.
-My favorite form of exercise is dance, but I also use home workout equipment to switch up my exercises since I stopped going to the gym.
+20-30 minutes of exercise help boost serotonin, dopamine, oxytocin, and endorphin levels.
+My favorite form of exercise is dance, but I have also used home workout equipment to switch up my exercises since I stopped going to the gym.

-Other self-care ideas can be journaling, creating a self-care environment or schedule that includes candles, aromatherapy, warm baths, or receiving a massage from your significant other.
+Other self-care ideas include journaling, creating a self-care environment or schedule that includes candles, aromatherapy, warm baths, or receiving a massage from your significant other.

 If your symptoms of SAD are more severe, consider seeking professional help with a licensed therapist or counselor.